 The small world theory has been proven to me…yet again!
-This particular series of consecutive events happened on a recent trip to Atlantic Beach with my family.
+This particular series of consecutive events happened on a trip to Atlantic Beach with my family.
 I love going on a morning walk on the beach to the soothing sounds of the ocean.
 I witness a lot of family fun as I stroll along.
 One morning I set out for my ritualistic morning walk and I passed a young mom who was struggling to do yoga while watching her kids build a sandcastle.
 As I walked passed her, she began to topple over while laughing at herself.
 She looked up at me and we struck up a conversation.
 She said that she lived in Texas and that her parents were with them on vacation.
 She mentioned that her mom and dad lived in North Carolina.
 She went on to say that her mother had gone to Meredith College.
 I told her that I had gone to Meredith, as well.
 We finished up our conversation and I headed on my walk.
 On my return trip, I passed her again and a lady was standing beside her.
 She yelled out, “This is my mother!!”
 I walked over to say hello and we began conversing about our college commonality.
 She had graduated ten years before I did.
 She said that her best memories were living in Stringfield Dorm her freshman year.
 I said, “I lived in Stringfield Dorm, too…room number 103!”
 She looked at me completely stunned and said, “That was my room, too!”
 We stood there staring at each other in disbelief as we drank in the odds of what our encounter entailed.

 I then began to head back to the condo.
 As I was approaching the door, I noticed a lady standing on the porch that was next to ours.
 She was painting some chairs.
 We said hello and started talking.
 She happened to mention that she had gone to Meredith.
 Of course, it came spewing out of my mouth that I had, as well.
 She was two classes ahead of me.
 We had several friends in common.
 We reminisced together about our cherished memories from days of yore.
 I then slowly walked to my room to spill all the details to my family of my intriguing morning walk!
-Little did I know it wasn’t over yet….
+Little did I know it was not over yet….

 Personalized copies of my books may be ordered by scrolling to the top of the home page and clicking on the link.